-The CS models have a dual inline hydraulic system that has two valves, both located inside the wrecker body under the wrecker floor.
+The CS models have a dual inline hydraulic system that has three valves: two located in the boom base behind the steel cover, and one inside the wrecker body under the wrecker floor.
 As a result, the available hydraulic pressure will be limited by the element that provides the least pressure.